j-holub/Node-MPV/readme.md

 However, it is not possible to enable `auto_restart` or any error handling for an externel **mpv** instance.
 That has to be handled by that insance itself.

+Since it is not possible to determine if an **mpv** instance, that has been started externally, has crashed or was properly quit, both events `crashed` and `quit` will be emitted if hooking into an existing instance.
+See the [Events](#events) section for more.

 # Methods

 ## Starting & Stopping